apify/apify-docs/sources/platform/integrations/actors/integration_ready_actors.md

 tableName (string) - Name of table / collection
 ```

-In this case, users only need to provide the "static" part of input:
+In this case, users only need to provide the "static" part of the input:

 ```json
 {